iesl/rexa1-pstotext/README.md

-### This is the Rexa version 1 pstotext, adapted from the DEC utility pstotext.
+#### Rexa version 1 pstotext, adapted from the DEC utility pstotext.

 #### Installing

 Run bin/setup to recompile pstotext.
 This will compile pstotext and place the executable in bin/.
 The file 'ligatures.txt', also in the bin directory, should either be in the same directory as pstotext, or else specified as a parameter:

     pstotext -ligatures /path/to/ligatures.txt

 #### Provided utilities: